VaspulaVijayaLakshmi/BinarySearch/README.md

 3️ Aggressive Cows (GFG/LC variant) – https://lnkd.in/gqGF9KmH
 4️ Capacity to Ship Packages – https://lnkd.in/gNcxa9nx
 5️ K-th Smallest Pair Distance – https://lnkd.in/g4yAeSq8

+_____________________

+-> Observation :

+ Search in Rotated Sorted Array – https://lnkd.in/gt8nYfs4
+ Find Minimum in Rotated Sorted Array – https://lnkd.in/gTBiuc6x

+Difference between the two problems:

+Find Minimum → we don’t care about the exact value, only about the minimum.
+So we can keep shrinking until l == r.

+Search Target → we need to decide: is the target in the left half or the right half?
+That requires extra comparisons with the target, not just nums[mid] vs nums[end].